cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 #### Import cv2

-Let's import opencv python module and we will use images from the online database image-net.org to test OpenCV image recognition.
+Let us import opencv python module and we will use images from the online database image-net.org to test OpenCV image recognition.
 See @fig:facedetection_46_0, @fig:facedetection_49_0

     import cv2

-Let's download a mailbox image with a red color to see if opencv identifies the shape with a color.
+Let us download a mailbox image with a red color to see if opencv identifies the shape with a color.
 The example file in this tutorial is:

     $ curl http://farm4.static.flickr.com/3061/2739199963_ee78af76ef.jpg > mailbox.jpg